gofynd/fdk-client-javascript/documentation/application/SHARE.md

-Use this API to create a QR code of an app for sharing it with users who want to use the app.
+Generates a QR code for the application for easy sharing.

 *Returned Response:*